Teacher Considered “Racist” For Complaining About Parent’s Son’s Lunch: Was She Wrong?

 For her daughter in grade 1, the teacher commented that bento characters were cute, but she kept playing with them instead of finishing her lunch in time.
 She was missing out on recess and becoming irritable and hungry later in the day.

-These types of comments from teachers were considered appropriate when talking about students’ lunches; however, the mother did not feel that this particular teacher had any right to criticize her son’s lunch in such a way.
+These types of comments seemed appropriate according to the mother; however, she did not feel that this particular teacher had any right to criticize her son’s lunch in such a way.

 Diversity and Kindness Should Be Taught in Schools